-There is no statutory ground for appeal however we will allow for an appeal process if your application is unsuccessful.
-You have 14 days to appeal in writing after the date of notification of the decision.
+There is no statutory ground for appeal, however we will allow for an appeal process if your application is unsuccessful.
+You have 14 days to appeal in writing after the date of notification of the decision and you must set out the grounds on which you are appealing.